ibm-cloud-docs/power-iaas/ordering-direct-link.md

    </table>
    </dd>
    <dt><strong>Select VRF</strong><dt>
    <dd>Select the virtual routing and forwarding option for the connection.
 If your account does not have a VRF identified, this field is not displayed.
-You can still create the Direct Link Connect service without selecting a VRF.
-The following figure is an example of the Direct Link Connect fields.</dd>
+You can still create the Direct Link Connect service without selecting a VRF.</dd>
    <dd></dd>
    </dl>